Inconsistency with De Sitter Spacetime in a New Approach to Gravitational Particle Production: Abstract

 \section{Abstract}

-We study the recent Physical Review Letter \cite{Wondrak:2023zdi} which presents a new mechanism for particle production and black hole evaporation through a spatially dependent temperature.
+We study a claimed new mechanism for particle production and black hole evaporation through a spatially dependent temperature.
 This new temperature is comparable to the Hawking result near the black hole, but is very small far away, and therefore could be a small correction.
 Here we apply the proposed reasoning to the case of de Sitter space, finding that it over predicts the de Sitter temperature of a minimally coupled scalar by factor of $\approx 4.3$ and over predicts the particle production rate by a factor of $\approx 52$.
 For non-minimally coupled scalars, it has other various problems; it predicts a negative particle production for conformal, or nearly conformal, coupled scalars; it predicts unsuppressed productions of heavy scalars.
 This all demonstrates an inconsistency in the proposed formalism.

 {\em Introduction and Review}.--- In a recent Physical Review Letter \cite{Wondrak:2023zdi} a new mechanism for massive objects to evaporate by emission of particles was proposed.
 In that work the authors make use of the imaginary part of the effective action.
 They provide an analogy to the Schwinger effect in electrodynamics whereby charged particles can be created in pairs in an external electric field and use this to argue that other particles can be created in pairs in an external gravitational field (not necessarily at a horizon).
 By replacing the square of the electromagnetic field strength by a combination of the square of the Riemann tensor, Ricci tensor, and Ricci scalar, they suggest one can just replace the Schwinger formula by a gravitational formula.